Indefinite Sturm-Liouville operators in polar form: Sturm-Liouville operator with indefinite weight

-appears to be a natural generalization of the condition that the functions $|w|$ and $r$ are even.
-Here we use the symbol $\ssim$ which is defined in Definition~\ref{Bichota}.
+In this setting the negation of \eqref{con:bdd}, that is the right-hand side of the equivalence in \eqref{eq-chsincp}, appears to be a natural generalization of the condition that the function $w$ is odd and $r$ is even.
 In the case when $r=1$, this condition also generalizes the condition of $w$ being odd-dominated which was used in Fleige's criterion for $\infty\in c_r(A)$, see \cite[Definition~3.8 and~Theorem~3.11]{CFK13}. \end{remark}

 For slowly varying functions the following corollary extends the result of \cite[Corollary~3.15]{CFK13}.

 \begin{corollary} Let $0 < b_+ \leq +\infty$, $I_+ = [0,b_+)$ and $r_+, w_+ \in L^1_{\loc}(I_+)$ be positive functions.
 Let $\alpha, \beta \in \mathbb{R}_+$, set $b_- = - b_+/\beta$ and define